shrinivas96/monte_carlo/README.md

 - "Monte Carlo Methods and Importance Sampling'' by Eric C. Anderson, written for the course Stat578C at U.C.
 Berkeley.
 Here is the [link to the document](http://ib.berkeley.edu/labs/slatkin/eriq/classes/guest_lect/mc_lecture_notes.pdf).

-- "Particle Filters'' taught by Cyrill Stachniss for the course [Mobile Sensing and Robotics](https://youtube.com/playlist?list=PLgnQpQtFTOGQJXx-x0t23RmRbjp_yMb4v) at University of Bonn and [SLAM Course](https://youtube.com/playlist?list=PLgnQpQtFTOGQrZ4O5QzbIHgl3b1JHimN_) at the  University of Freiburg.
+- "Particle Filters'' taught by Cyrill Stachniss for the course [Mobile Sensing and Robotics](https://youtube.com/playlist?list=PLgnQpQtFTOGQJXx-x0t23RmRbjp_yMb4v) at the University of Bonn and [SLAM Course](https://youtube.com/playlist?list=PLgnQpQtFTOGQrZ4O5QzbIHgl3b1JHimN_) at the  University of Freiburg.

 - Chapter 4 - Non-parametric Filters, of the book Probabilistic Robotics by Sebastian Thrun, Wolfram Burgard and Dieter Fox.